 Please note: you will need to republish your site to see the changes live on your Shop.

 You should also have a dedicated page accessible on your website.
-Well-drafted T’s & C’s will offer absolute clarity on the terms of your service, what is to be agreed upon and what to do in a given situation.
-Not every policy will be the same – here are some points you should consider including:
+Well-drafted Terms and Conditions will offer absolute clarity on the terms of your service, what is to be agreed upon and what to do in a given situation.
+Not every policy will be the same – read our guide for more information on what to include.

 Common practice is to include your Returns and Refunds policy within your standard Terms and Conditions.
 Your Refund Policy can be displayed anywhere on your site, as long as it is displayed before a customer makes a payment (see above).